-Tokashiki and Zamami: First Encounter
+Tokashiki and Zamami: My First Encounter

 So you probably saw this coming.
-The day I arrived in Naha, all the ferries out to the nearby islands including Tokashiki were cancelled due to the high winds except for one ferry to the neighbouring island of Tokashiki – Zamami.
+The day I arrived in Naha, all the ferries out to the nearby islands including Tokashiki were cancelled due to the high winds except for one ferry to the neighbouring island of Zamami.
 Even though my booking was with Kerama Backpackers Hostel at Tokashiki, I decided to take the ferry to Zamami Island instead of staying at Naha, which is not a bad town but just a town like many others in Japan where you need to try very hard to catch the island vibe.
 Zamami is even smaller than Tokashiki but at least as beautiful.
-There is one international hostel in the island called Zamami International Guesthouse (which I did not like much, not as nicely kept as most other hostels in Japan) in addition to minshuku style accommodation.
+There is one international hostel on the island called Zamami International Guesthouse (which I did not like much, not as nicely kept as most other hostels in Japan) in addition to minshuku style accommodation.
 The island also has a camping ground available right by a beautiful beach – Ama Beach, which is highly popular among stand-up paddle (SUP) enthusiasts.
 Zamami, despite its size, has a good range of eateries including food cart style ones, which pop up nearby the beach right before sunset.
 Furuzamami Beach is another popular beach in Zamami, which can get very crowded during typhoon free periods.

 During my first visit, I got to experience best of both islands.
 I made it to Kerama Islands with the last boat out of Naha (for at least three days) and most of the island visitors were already back to the mainland Okinawa due to the approaching weather hazard.
 The wind did not directly effect the islands but made the travel on the sea challenging and dangerous (got to experience it first hand during the short small boat trip from Zamami to Okinawa).
 This resulted in empty but perfectly swimmable beaches on both islands.

-Tokashiki: Swimming Beaches
+Tokashiki Island: Swimming Beaches

-Tokashiki: Dining Options
+Tokashiki Island: Dining Options

 Since I always stay at Tokashiki Port side, my dining options are limited compared to Aharen Beach where all the action seems to be happening.
 During my first visit to the island, I ate at a nameless outdoor yakitori place almost very night.
 The place had everything you would wish out of an island life, same locals visiting the place very night, bar like sitting, yakitori sticks at 100Yen each and cheap beer in addition to local Okinawan drink awamori, which is too strong for my taste.
-The place was not open during my recent visit in the summer of 2019 but make sure to ask it around as it can re-open at anytime.
-Another alternative is the riverside bar/izakaya with its wonderful and very friendly owners.
+The place was not open during my recent visit in my last two visits in 2019 and 2020 but make sure to ask it around as it can re-open at anytime.
+Another alternative is the Riverside Izakaya with its very friendly owners.

 Kerama Island Hikes

-Zamami Island is slighter richer in terms of the hiking options and there are number of view points that you can hike up to.
+Zamami Island is slightly richer in terms of the hiking options and there are number of view points that you can hike up to.
 It may be a little challenging with summer heat but remember that you can always jump into the sea when you get back!
 Takatsukiyama hike is among the ones where you can really experience the tropical island feeling both with the sea color and the surrounding very lush scenery.